- Workflow rules

 - Tags.

-, and security branches.
+- Stable, auto-deploy, and security branches.

 Pipeline creation is also affected by the following CI/CD variables:

-is set, pipelines are created. - If
+- If $FORCE_GITLAB_CIis set, pipelines are created.

-is not set, pipelines are not created.
+- If $GITLAB_INTERNALis not set, pipelines are not created.

 No pipeline is created in any other cases (for example, when pushing a branch with no MR for it).